gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 To access any specific item in a tuple, you use **square brackets** `[]` with the index value of the item you want to retrieve.

-This syntax is important — the square brackets are not just a style; they are the **standard notation** in Python for accessing items inside many data structures including lists, tuples, dictionaries (by key), and even pandas DataFrames.
+This syntax is important, the square brackets are not just a style; they are the **standard notation** in Python for accessing items inside many data structures including lists, tuples, dictionaries (by key), and even pandas DataFrames.

 Let’s look at some examples.